Reliable high-accuracy error mitigation for utility-scale quantum circuits: QESEM Runtime and Prospects for Quantum Advantage

 where $o_{is}$ is the sampled eigenvalue\footnote{ For simplicity, we consider measurement in the eigenvalue basis.
-For a generic observable, a decomposition into measurement bases would be more practical, as is used in the VQE benchmark in Sec.~\ref{vqe_demo}. } of $O$ in shot $s$ of circuit $\mathcal{C}_i$, and $\Omega(N_{\text{c}})$ is a set of $N_{\text{c}}$ circuits sampled according to the QP distribution defined above.
+For a generic observable, a decomposition into measurement bases would be more practical, as is used in the VQE benchmark in Sec.~\ref{vqe_demo}. } of $O$ in shot $s$ of circuit $\mathcal{C}_i$, and the circuits $\mathcal{C}_i$ are sampled independently according to the QP distribution defined above.
 The multiplication by the normalization factor $W$ is what causes the increase of the variance of the estimator $\hat{O}$ and is the source of the runtime overhead (compared to sampling from an ideal QPU) in a QP-based EM such as the one used in QESEM.

 Qualitatively, the QP norm in the QP decomposition used in QESEM behaves as $W \approx \exp(2 \IF \times V_{\text{A}})$ where $\IF=1-\operatorname{F}$ with $\operatorname{F}$ the gate fidelity, and the \emph{active volume} $V_{\text{A}}$ is the volume (number of gates) of the part of the circuit which affects the value $\langle O \rangle_{\mathcal{C}_0}^{(\text{ideal})}$ (see App.~\ref{appendix:active-volume} for details).
 More precisely, we note that $e^{2\IF\times V_\text{A}}$ is a lower bound of the QP norm of a generic QP decomposition and the QP norm of the EM used in QESEM is close to saturating this bound (see App.~\ref{app:QP} for details).
 In quantum circuits with local connectivity, the active volume can be substantially smaller than the total circuit volume, and the EM overhead depends only on $V_{\text{A}}$ since we only have to mitigate noise on gates inside the active volume of $O$.
 Note that in practice, in most QPUs, the two-qubit gates are the dominant source of error, and therefore, the infidelity and the active volume refer to two-qubit gates.\footnote{The infidelity carried by idle gates and single-qubit gates can be accounted for by a finer approach, such as that discussed in App.~\ref{Appendix: characterization}.}